 Mumps is a viral infection of the parotid glands.
-These glands are located on the side of the face, near the ear.
-Because of the mumps vaccine, this condition is not as common as it once was in the United States.
+These glands are on the side of the face near the ear.

-You will be asked about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.
-The diagnosis will be based on these findings.

-There is no specific treatment for mumps.
+There is no treatment for mumps.
 Viruses cannot be treated with antibiotics.